genevate/style_guides/design/basic.md

 * Build upon existing, common design standards.
 * Use negative space - Separate navigation from content, sections from bodies, text from images, etc.

+# Site Logo

+* Should include the company/site icon/branding.
+* Should include the company/site name.
+* Should include the site tagline (unless provided as ancillary text to logo image).

+# Tag Lines

+* Should be six to eight characters in length (max).
+* Must be clear and informative.
+* Must convey the overall value proposition for the site.
+* Should be included with the site logo or as part of the main header.

 # Navigation

 * Navigation should be effortless without loosing a sense of where one is in the hierarchy.